golang/website/_content/blog/goroutine-leak-profiles.md

 ### Example: Range over channel without closing

+More advanced concurrency features include
-One slightly esoteric concurrency feature is [iterating over channels](/tour/concurrency/4) by using `range`.
+[iterating over channels](/tour/concurrency/4) by using `range`.
 This allows you to repeatedly receive values from a channel in a loop, until the channel is closed and all values that have been enqueued